 Amazon Lookout for Equipment SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon Lookout for Equipment, or any other Amazon Lookout for Equipment performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon Lookout for Equipment; (ii) that result from any voluntary actions or inactions from you or any third party (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the best practices described in the Amazon Lookout for Equipment Documentation on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use Amazon Lookout for Equipment in accordance with the Agreement (collectively, the “Amazon Lookout for Equipment SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon Lookout for Equipment, or any other Amazon Lookout for Equipment performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon Lookout for Equipment; (ii) that result from any voluntary actions or inactions from you (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the best practices described in the Amazon Lookout for Equipment Documentation on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use Amazon Lookout for Equipment in accordance with the Agreement (collectively, the “Amazon Lookout for Equipment SLA Exclusions”).

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “API Availability” is calculated for each 5-minute interval as the percentage of Requests processed by Amazon Lookout for Equipment that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.